elomarii/CTF_4_DAY/TryHackMe/Dogcat.md

 ```

 We assume that these folders contain the content of the web app (images of cats and dogs).
-But we don't have permissions to access them.
+But we don't have permission to access them.

 Let's try making use of the first flag's hint: *There's more to *view* than just cats and dogs...*.\
 Notice that view is the name of the query argument when calling the api for a random cat/dog image.